 The Chitra Collection is an extraordinary private museum of historic teawares.
-In 2011 Nirmal Sethia, the Chairman of the luxury tea company, Newby Teas, set himself the task of acquiring the world’s greatest collection of tea antiquities to record and preserve tea cultures of the past.
-Today, the collection, named in honour of his late wife, Chitra, totals almost 1700 objects and is already the world’s finest and most comprehensive private museum of teawares.
+In 2011 Nirmal Sethia, the Chairman of the luxury tea company, Newby Teas, set himself the task of acquiring the world’s greatest collection of teawares to record and preserve tea cultures of the past.
+Today, the collection, named in honour of his late wife, Chitra, totals almost 2000 objects and is already the world’s finest and most comprehensive of its kind.